How Nutrition North Canada works

 NNC is committed to ensuring that its operations are transparent.

-Registered businesses and charitable organizations submit monthly claims outlining how many kilograms of eligible items they shipped to eligible communities.
+Registered businesses and charitable organizations submit monthly claims.
+These claims outline how many kilograms of eligible items they shipped to eligible communities.
+For local producers, the claim reflects how much food was produced and distributed in the community.
 These claims are reviewed independently by an accredited third-party to ensure that the NNC subsidy was applied correctly.
 Once a claim is reviewed, NNC reimburses the registered business or charitable organization for the amount recommended by the third party.

 Each year, a sample of registered businesses and charitable organizations are chosen to undergo a compliance review.
 This process helps determine whether they are complying with the terms and conditions of the funding agreement they signed with Crown-Indigenous Relations and Northern Affairs Canada (CIRNAC) and are transferring the subsidy to customers.
 The compliance reviews are also conducted by an independent and accredited third-party, not federal government employees.
 The reviews are posted online and available in the reports section.